VisionOS: Supported apps

 visionOS is backwards compatible with existing iOS and iPadOS apps, which are rendered in windows within the user environment and are automatically compatible with visionOS's input system.
 Although all apps are available on visionOS by default, the developers of iOS and iPadOS apps have the option to opt out of visionOS compatibility.
 Apple claims that over 1 million apps from iOS and iPadOS are available on visionOS.
 In addition to iPadOS and iOS apps, over 600 native visionOS apps have been developed specifically for the platform at launch, according to Apple.
 Apple also claims 100 Apple Arcade games will be compatible with visionOS at launch, the majority of which can make use of visionOS's gamepad compatibility.

 Many popular productivity apps have released fully-optimized visionOS versions, including Microsoft 365 apps (Teams, Word, Excel, PowerPoint, Outlook, etc.), Adobe Lightroom, Slack, Zoom, and Webex.
-Many streaming apps are also optimized for the platform, such as Max, Disney+, Prime Video, Paramount+, and ESPN.
+Many streaming apps are also optimized for the platform, such as HBO Max, Disney+, Prime Video, Paramount+, YouTube and ESPN.

-Some of the most popular entertainment apps for iOS and iPadOS including Netflix, Spotify, and YouTube have not made their iOS or iPadOS apps available to run on visionOS, recommending users instead use their respective websites on Safari.
-YouTube has announced that a visionOS app is "on [the] roadmap."
+Some of the most popular entertainment apps for iOS and iPadOS including Netflix and Spotify, have not made their iOS or iPadOS apps available to run on visionOS, recommending users instead use their respective websites on Safari.
+YouTube was not available at launch.
+However, it was "on [the] roadmap" and is now has a fully supported visionOS app.

 Apple-made apps that come preinstalled on visionOS include Mail, Messages, Mindfulness, Apple Music, Apple TV, Notes, Photos, and Freeform.

 Reception

 Pre-launch

-Before the February 2024 launch, Apple gave controlled demos of the Apple Vision Pro to many technology journalists, some of whom have praised its multitasking capabilities and input methods, while lamenting that the software is only available on expensive hardware.
+Before the February 2024 launch, Apple gave controlled demos of Apple Vision Pro to many technology journalists, some of whom have praised its multitasking capabilities and input methods, while lamenting that the software is only available on expensive hardware.
 Other reviewers have focused on the software's spatial videos feature and high resolution, while questioning what the software's main use case will be.
 Speculation from journalists noted ongoing disputes from the developers of popular apps regarding the commissions charged by Apple for in-app purchases through apps distributed on the App Store as a potential cause for many not developing visionOS-native versions.